jsumners/dhcpd-lease-logger/Readme.md

-# dhcpd-lease-tracker
+# dhcpd-lease-logger

-Monitors a dhcpd.leases file and stores the entries in a database.
+Parses a dhcpd.leases file and stores/updates entries in a database.
+The database records are uniquely identified by a hash of the following lease

-**Important:** while this application works, it will eat your CPU and RAM like a ravenous pig.
-It's very disappointing.
+properties:

+* IP address
+* Start date/time
+* MAC address